flhofer/dell_TB16_firmware/README.md

 buffer_size: 32768
 ```

 This indicates that the hardware is configured at 48 kHz, 24-bit.
-It is yet unclear if we can change these parameters, as the sibling chips specifications display a default of 48 kHz, but a possible configuration of up to 192kHz. ***TBC..***
+It is yet unclear if we can change these parameters, as the sibling chips' specifications display a default of 48 kHz, but a possible configuration of up to 192kHz. ***TBC..***

+### Line out on MAC

+On Macs, the audio chip is recognized as a single card with four streams, twice left and right, but only the front stream is selectable.
+To add the line output, do the following:

+* press `cmd`+`space` and run `audio-midi-setup`
+* Add a new composite device with the plus sign, and name it, e.g., Realtek USB Audio Line out
+* Add the Realtek card, and then on the right, choose the second streams for left and right for audio output
+* Optionally, add a second device with a microphone, e.g., the Webcam microphone

+Now it should be possible to select the line out when opening the settings top-right and clicking the arrow on the right corner of the sound settings.